mnot/I-D/http-options-resources/draft.md

 by default {{RFC7234}}, and so if they are not intended to be cached, the need to include appropriate metadata (e.g., Cache-Control: no-store).

+Origin servers that implement this specification MUST do so for all resources they are authoritative for; i.e., implementation is origin-wide, and cannot be selectively applied to specific resources.

 For backwards compatibility, origin servers that implement this specification MUST continue to respond to OPTIONS requests as they would have otherwise.
 These responses SHOULD have an appropriate Content-Location header field {{RFC7231}}.